AlexanderBabel/AlexanderBabel/README.md

 ### Hi there 👋

 I'm Alex, and I am doing some stuff with computers, like everybody else who is active on this platform.
-Currently, I am a Masters student for Computer Science in Magdeburg (🇩🇪 Germany).
+Currently, I am a Masters student for Computer Science in Uppsala (🇸🇪 Sweden).

 Besides that, I work as a Platform Engineer at [@UniNow](https://github.com/UniNow).
 My day-to-day business includes doing fancy deployments in Kubernetes with ArgoCD and other tools.
 But sometimes I am also coding new features for the backend or frontend software running at the company.